smartmate/apps/examples/vacationsApprovalAWSLambdas/README.md

 Default output format [None]:
 ```

-Next we initialize the project:
+Next, initialize the project:
 ```
 sam init
 ```
 You can choose a template to edit it later.
 This process will generate a `template.yml` file where you can see the definition and rules of your project.
-You will see a Resource where you can define the event type and also you can see the code for our function in the `calculateDaysOff`.
+In the `template.yml` you will see a resource where you can define the event type and also you can see where the code for the function is, in this case is in the `calculateDaysOff` directory.

 #### Test locally